vinishasherly/Bus_booking_system/README.md

 # Bus_booking_system
-  I developed this project by using basic core java concept for the user to Book a bus ticket.
-This project is also developed by using JFrames.
+  I developed this project by using basic core java concepts for the user to Book a bus ticket.
+This project is mainly developed by using JFrames.
 In this project the end user can view availability of seats and book accordingly based on their need.

 Features ✨: